reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ## Checklist

 We would appreciate the following files for each change.
-If you submit these files to us when you also send them to the manufacturer, there should be almost no additional work required.
+If you submit these files to us when you also send them to the PCB manufacturer and assembly houses, there should be almost no additional work required.
 If you want to send intermediate versions between hardware revisions, we can use the repositories to keep track of that, too.

 - [Schematic drawing](#schematic-design) (e.g., `*.pdf`)
 - [PCB Design](#eda-design)  (e.g., `*.brd` for OrCAD or `*.kicad_pcb` for KiCad)